 I’ve been investing in quality products and sticking to a routine, but I’m kind of lost on how to use them.
 I’ve gotten so many conflicting answers about whether I need to wait a few minutes between applying each product.
 HELP!

 Once skin is clear of impurities, your exfoliator can more effectively slough away the dead skin cells that build up on the epidermis.
-I recommend exfoliating one to two times per week with our TCA Multi Acid Face Peel
+I recommend exfoliating one to two times per week to soften skin and allow a fresh later of cells to develop.
+An exfoliated face will ensure your heavier products (serums and moisturizers) can properly penetrate the skin.

 If you choose to use a toner, apply it immediately after your exfoliator.
 However, if you use a pH balanced cleanser, you probably won’t need a toner.